-1. Is there a true need for your club at your high school?
+1. Is there a true need for this school club at your high school?

-Obviously, it’s important and generous to offer a new opportunity for others at your school.
+Obviously, it’s important and generous to offer new opportunities for others at your school.
 Presumably, if a student wants to start a club, that means there is no other option to experience whatever it is that student hopes to launch.
 Maybe your school doesn’t offer debate or robotics or a cappella.
-Be sure to check with your activities coordinator or your school website to make sure that your school doesn’t already have that Japanese Culture Appreciation Club, Women in STEM, LGBT-Straight Alliance or whatever you believe your school is missing.
-Maybe it exists or it once did, and maybe there is already a faculty sponsor.
+Check with your activities coordinator or school website to make sure that your whatever club you believe your school is missing doesn’t already exist.
+Maybe it exists or it once did, and there is already a faculty sponsor.
 Sometimes clubs go dormant, and here is a chance to revive one.
-Sometimes there are clubs that overlap with your idea, and it might make more sense to join the existing club with the aim of expanding what you hope to find more depth in.
-Do the proper research ahead of time to make sure you are able to meet a need that actually exists at your school.
+Sometimes there are clubs that overlap with yours, and it might make more sense to join the existing club and expand what you hope to find more depth in.
+Do the research ahead of time to make sure you’re meeting a need that actually exists at your school.

-2. Are you equipped to be a founding member of your club?
+2. Are you equipped to be a founding member of a school club?